Niger

 Ensuring people have access to essential care, including medication to prevent and treat neglected tropical diseases and corrective surgeries.

-Training women in climate-smart agricultural practices, helping them to sustainably grow nutrition-rich foods, despite extreme weather challenges.
+Training women in climate-smart agricultural practices, helping them to sustainably grow and eat nutrition-rich foods, despite extreme weather challenges.

 Last year, we helped millions build lasting change

-Helped reach 1.5 million people with treatment for at least one-neglected tropical disease, greatly contributing to the national efforts toward their control and elimination.
+Helped reach 25,000 people with treatment for at least one neglected tropical disease, contributing to the national efforts toward their control and elimination.

-Supported 800 women with training and resources on climate-smart agriculture so they could grow nutritious foods and generate
+Supported 400 women with training and resources on climate-smart agriculture so they could provide healthy foods to improve household nutrition and generate surplus income.

 Office opened: 1987